-- The fund generally invests in large and mid cap stocks which are contained in the MSCI Australia index.
-The relative weightings of the components correspond to their weightings in the index. - The investment objective is to replicate the price and yield performance of the MSCI Australia. - The fund is passively managed.
+- The fund generally invests in large and mid cap stocks which are contained in the MSCI Australia 100% hedged to CHF index.
+The relative weightings of the components correspond to their weightings in the index. - The investment objective is to replicate the price and yield performance of the MSCI Australia 100% hedged to CHF. - The purpose of the Currency Hedge is to limit the profit or loss generated from foreign exchange exposure when holding an Australian Dollar denominated asset in a currency other than AUD. - The fund is passively managed.